 How to create a directory or folder

-- Open My Computer or Windows Explorer
+- Open My Computer or Windows Explorer.

-- Open the drive or folder you wish to create a folder on, for example, the C: drive.
+- Open the drive or folder where you want to create the new folder; for example, the C: drive.
 If you do not want to create a folder in the root directory, browse to your chosen location.

-- Get to the Windows Desktop.
+- Navigate to the Windows desktop.

 Windows command line

 See the following MS-DOS and Windows command line user section to create a directory in the Windows command line.

 Creating a directory in MS-DOS and the Windows command line

 It is more appropriate to use "directory" instead of "folder" when referring to the command line.